 With a communication and collaboration platform built for next-generation control rooms, such as 3020 LifeX from Frequentis, public safety organisations can mitigate the capacity challenges caused by crisis situations.
-3020 LifeX provides functions for call handling (via call, social media, video and text messaging), radio dispatching, recording and control centre integration.
-It dissolves physical control room borders, enabling dispatchers to work effectively from virtually any location.
+LifeX provides functions for call handling (via call, social media, video and text messaging), radio dispatching, recording and control centre integration.
+It dissolves physical control room borders, enabling dispatchers to work effectively anytime, anywhere.
 Organisations can choose to deploy the platform according to their desired topology, whether that is centrally or distributed across locations and even countries.
-Regardless of the implementation topology, users can benefit from full availability of services from anywhere within the network.
+Regardless of the implementation topology, users can benefit from a system built on an unwavering commitment to safety, efficiency, and reliability.

-Organisations can better adapt to crisis situations by choosing a platform that enables them to add new roles and adjust existing roles on a dynamic basis.
+Furthermore, organisations can better adapt to crisis situations by choosing a platform that enables them to add new roles and adjust existing roles on a dynamic basis.
 When assigning someone a role, public safety organisations should provide a subset of functionality tailored to the work that they do and access to specific resources.
 In times of crisis, a platform that allows them to allocate several roles to a single user is valuable.
 However, it is important that the user can choose between roles to suit their current task when logging in.
 To meet evolving needs during an emergency, it is helpful for organisations to be able to change the configuration of roles, plus the functionalities and resources associated with them, while operations are ongoing.
 However, any changes should only be implemented for the user once they log out and in again, to prevent any interruptions to service provision.